Licensing criteria for hospital-based ECE services

 Services need to agree in advance with the training provider what components of the safety check it will complete on their behalf.
 The service must then get a letter from the training provider stating the student’s name, what components of the safety check have been completed, and that they have been done to the standard set out in the Children's Act 2014.

-The service must still complete the identity check and risk assessment for all children’s workers, even if these have already been completed by another organisation.
+The service should still complete the identity check and risk assessment for all children’s workers, even if these have already been completed by another organisation.

-In addition to safety checking children’s workers under the Children's Act 2014, centres/services still need to meet their police vetting obligations under Sections 319D-319FE of the Education Act 1989.
+In addition to safety checking children’s workers under the Children's Act 2014, centres/services still need to meet their police vetting obligations under Schedule 4 clauses 1-8 of the Education and Training Act 2020(external link)

 Further information is available on the Police vetting page of the Education website.